CFT-Chris/ionic-tooltips/README.md

 ## Examples

+(NOTE: you may need to provide a `view` attribute value in the following examples to have it work with Ionic 4 beta 0.15 -- see Usage)

 The module can be used to display tooltips for any element in your app.
 It also provides a special treatment for buttons in the header navigation (inspired by Google's apps).

 Here's a quick example to show a tooltip below a button: